rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 <a name="NAT"></a>

 ## NAT #

+Instances launched into an AWS VPC aren’t directly accessible from internet, so by default are more secure.

+To expose nodes to the public internet, configure NAT rules for use with a public <a href="#VPC">VPC</a>

 Network Address Translation enables servers in private subnets to communicate with the public Internet outside the farm.